 I partner with a variety of clients to help them sell more & be better leaders.
-Currently Regional Sales Director of a public company with an organization of 60 sales managers and 700 sales people.
+Currently the general manager of the largest commercial security integrator in Florida.

 I have 15+ years experience in direct business to business sales in complex sales environments with long sales cycles.

 Experienced in assisting sales reps in determining what obstacles are preventing success.
 I work with my clients to determine a course of action they can take now in order to change outcomes quickly.

 I have been leading high performing sales teams for more than 10 years.
 I have extensive experience in assisting new managers (either promoted within the sales team or hired to manage an existing team) with gaining respect and trust of the team.
 Also can assist with setting expectations, hiring/recruitment, successful on-boarding, training programs, on-going development programs, etc. Can assist you in developing training workshops and with how to deliver sales workshops.
 I will provide specific coaching around your objectives.
 1-2 objectives typically take 20-30 minutes.